jsmithdev/salesforce-resourcer/README.md

 When Dev saves, this will zip the folder, replace old one in `/staticresource/`

-Then uses the username and pass/token in the force.json file to upsert the newly zipped `.resource` file 🤯
+It will then uses the username and pass/token in the force.json file to upsert the newly zipped `.resource` file 🤯

 ## Requirements